WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-01-15

-**bdmCo/frontend**
+**Project 16**

 - - Updated ReadMe
-- feat(api + contextStore): - Added a refresh and access token request. - We check if access or refresh cookies are there, if not we return the error. - If cookies found we send to backend to validate them. - Created a zuustand context store.
+- feat(api + contextStore): - Added a refresh and access token request. - We check if access or refresh cookies are there, if not we return the error. - If cookies found we send to Project 8333327 to validate them. - Created a zuustand context store.
 We wil use it to store all simple context we need between components.
-- feat (login): - Added login api call and useLogin query to mutate the data. - Created a fieldInfo instance to be able to drop errors beside the field that the backend returns them for. - Create an isAuthenticated cookie, if it is there, we redirect back to page we came from. - onBlur form field validation.
+- feat (login): - Added login api call and useLogin query to mutate the data. - Created a fieldInfo instance to be able to drop errors beside the field that the Project 8333327 returns them for. - Create an isAuthenticated cookie, if it is there, we redirect back to page we came from. - onBlur form field validation.
 - feat (verify-email): - Moved the navigation to login inside onSuccess mutation. - Added a check for a justSignedUp cookie.
 If not found, it will redirect to sign in page. - Use the email and username we saved to useRegisterStore instead of query data. params.

-**bdmCo/ignore/frontend**
+**Project 30**

 - - Updated ReadMe
-- feat(api + contextStore): - Added a refresh and access token request. - We check if access or refresh cookies are there, if not we return the error. - If cookies found we send to backend to validate them. - Created a zuustand context store.
+- feat(api + contextStore): - Added a refresh and access token request. - We check if access or refresh cookies are there, if not we return the error. - If cookies found we send to Project 8333327 to validate them. - Created a zuustand context store.
 We wil use it to store all simple context we need between components.
-- feat (login): - Added login api call and useLogin query to mutate the data. - Created a fieldInfo instance to be able to drop errors beside the field that the backend returns them for. - Create an isAuthenticated cookie, if it is there, we redirect back to page we came from. - onBlur form field validation.
+- feat (login): - Added login api call and useLogin query to mutate the data. - Created a fieldInfo instance to be able to drop errors beside the field that the Project 8333327 returns them for. - Create an isAuthenticated cookie, if it is there, we redirect back to page we came from. - onBlur form field validation.
 - feat (verify-email): - Moved the navigation to login inside onSuccess mutation. - Added a check for a justSignedUp cookie.
 If not found, it will redirect to sign in page. - Use the email and username we saved to useRegisterStore instead of query data. params.

-**bdmCo/ignore/frontend copy**
+**Project 84**

 - - Updated ReadMe
-- feat(api + contextStore): - Added a refresh and access token request. - We check if access or refresh cookies are there, if not we return the error. - If cookies found we send to backend to validate them. - Created a zuustand context store.
+- feat(api + contextStore): - Added a refresh and access token request. - We check if access or refresh cookies are there, if not we return the error. - If cookies found we send to Project 8333327 to validate them. - Created a zuustand context store.
 We wil use it to store all simple context we need between components.
-- feat (login): - Added login api call and useLogin query to mutate the data. - Created a fieldInfo instance to be able to drop errors beside the field that the backend returns them for. - Create an isAuthenticated cookie, if it is there, we redirect back to page we came from. - onBlur form field validation.
+- feat (login): - Added login api call and useLogin query to mutate the data. - Created a fieldInfo instance to be able to drop errors beside the field that the Project 8333327 returns them for. - Create an isAuthenticated cookie, if it is there, we redirect back to page we came from. - onBlur form field validation.
 - feat (verify-email): - Moved the navigation to login inside onSuccess mutation. - Added a check for a justSignedUp cookie.
 If not found, it will redirect to sign in page. - Use the email and username we saved to useRegisterStore instead of query data. params.

 **Total commits:** 12

 ## 2025-01-16

-**bdmCo/bdm_central**
+**Project 41**

 - feat ( delete files): - Templates that needed to be removed. - Redone migrations.

-**clothing-co3mar25/bdm_central**
+**Project 42**

 - feat ( delete files): - Templates that needed to be removed. - Redone migrations.

-**mayranAcademy/backend/bdm_central**
+**Project 63**

 - feat ( delete files): - Templates that needed to be removed. - Redone migrations.

-**mayranSchool1/backend/bdm_central**
+**Project 64**

 - feat ( delete files): - Templates that needed to be removed. - Redone migrations.